|Full name||Ephraim Matsilela Sono|

 INTRODUCTION OF A LEGEND

-Dr. Ephraim Matsilela Sono (Affectionately known as Jomo Sono and sometimes also called the “Black Prince of South African Soccer” and “Bra J” “Mjomana” ) (born 17 July 1955) is a South African soccer club owner and coach and was also a star soccer player in the 70s and 80s.
+Dr. Ephraim Matsilela Sono (Affectionately known as Jomo Sono and sometimes also called the “Black Prince of South African Soccer” and “Bra J” “Mjomana” ) (born 17 July 1955) is the Head Coach and owner of South African soccer club, Jomo Cosmos Football Club.
+He is a legendary former Orlando Pirates star who also plied his trade in the European Leagues as well as in America and Canada in the 70s and 80s.

 Early life and soccer career